Who are we?

-We have gone beyond the standards of a traditional camp venue by offering focused groups like Spanish Immersion, Theater, S.T.E.A.M., Science, Film Writing and Production and Travel, to name a few.
+Bank Street has gone beyond the standards of a traditional camp venue by offering indevidualized options like Spanish Immersion, Theater, S.T.E.A.M., Science, Film Writing and Production and Travel, to name a few.
 We have also entered into numerous collaborations with major NY museums, including the Liberty Science Center and The Rubin Museum.
 Our collaboration with the Hunts Point Alliance for Children helps us build young leaders through their participation in our Leadership Development Program.

 Swimming is not a separate program.
 All campers and staff swim during their designated swim time at the outdoor Skyview pool in Riverdale.
 Swim time at Camp is divided into both instructional swim and free swim.
 During instructional swim, counselors and lifeguards work along with the campers to further develop both their comfort and skill in the water.
 While campers are never made to do anything they do not want to, all campers are required to be in the water.

 Spring Camp is a two week vacation program offered during spring break.
 Campers can do one or both weeks from March 16th-20th and/or March 23rd-27th.
 Enhance your child's Spring Break with fun and innovative programming at Bank Street Summer Camp's Spring Break!
 These programs, for kids in kindergarten and up, have been designed to engage kids on an emotional, intellectual and social level with the same Bank Street Summer Camp staff kids know and love.